Rebeca Minguela

-and startup advisor.
-She was the founder and CEO of Blink Booking, now Blink by Groupon, an award-winning mobile app to book hotels last minute in Europe.
-When Blink was acquired by Groupon in September 2013, she joined Groupon.
+Rebeca Minguela (born 1981) is a Spanish entrepreneur and startup advisor.
+She is the founder and CEO of Clarity AI, a technology company that leverages artificial intelligence to support investors, companies, and consumers in integrating sustainability criteria to make informed decisions.
+With over 300 employees worldwide, Clarity AI is backed by minority investors such as BlackRock and SoftBank.When Blink was acquired by Groupon in September 2013, she joined Groupon.
+Rebeca also founded and served as the CEO of Blink Booking,now Blink by Groupon, an award-winning mobile app to book hotels last-minute in Europe.

 Minguela is co-founder of Global Impact Rating, a startup selected for the Harvard Innovation Labs - iLab (Harvard Business School Incubator) in 2015.

 She was selected Young Global Leader of the World Economic Forum in March 2017.

 Blink Booking

 In 2011, Minguela started Blink Booking, a mobile travel app to book hotels last minute in Europe.
 Blink Booking was the first startup of a platform aimed at fostering entrepreneurship in Spain.
 She joined Blink as full-time CEO in March 2012 due to an issue with her co-founder and to be able to manage the rapid growth of the company (as stated in Harvard Business School case about Blink Booking).

 Blink Booking attracted investment from tech and travel investors (SoftTech VC, ProFounders – Brent Hoberman, Charles Petruccelli and American Express Travel (UVET Italy), Radisson Hotels, Kibo Ventures and others).
 The Blink app was available in six languages, Android, iOS / iPhone and HTML5 in eight different European countries.

 Blink Booking was advertised in Spanish and Italian TV, and the TV advert "The Lady in White" received the Sol de Bronce award in 2013 (Festival Iberoamericano de Publicidad, FIAP).

 In September 2013, Blink Booking was acquired by Groupon to strengthen its travel and mobile business.
 Blink Booking is now "Blink by Groupon", and Minguela started then working for Groupon.